"You’ll find when you get home,” I said, “she has thought of one other thing.”

 Three Men on the Bummel

-Recalling their holiday in Folkestone in the summer of 1890, the writer Robert Barr quotes Jerome as saying, ‘There is too much blamed much respectability there for me.
+Watching Folkestone from a steamer in the summer of 1891, the writer Robert Barr quotes Jerome as saying, ‘There is too much blamed much respectability there for me.
 I like a place where you don’t need to wear a collar and where you can “mooch” around.’

 Three Men on the Bummel (1900) sees the cast of Three Men in a Boat reunited for a bicycling holiday in the Black Forest, the price they pay being their wives’ demand for various home improvements and a female-only holiday in Folkestone.